List of Black Butler characters: "Ciel Phantomhive"

-Ciel Phantomhive "Ciel" is said to be the real "Ciel Phantomhive" and the older brother of the protagonist Ciel Phantomhive.
+"Ciel" is said to be the real "Ciel Phantomhive" and the older brother of the protagonist Ciel Phantomhive.
 "Ciel" was revived by Undertaker in the Blue Cult Arc, having died before the events of the manga as part of the ritual to summon a demon.
+After he retakes his position as head of the Phantomhive family, he accuses Ciel of usurping his position and blames him for his and the Undertaker's own crimes, turning Ciel, Sebastian and the rest of their group into wanted fugitives.

 Nobles

 Madam Red, born Angelina Dalles (アンジェリーナ･ダレス, Anjerīna Daresu), was Ciel's aunt.
 As her title suggests, Angelina was known for her red appearance and clothing.
 Initially, she hated her red hair, which she inherited from her father, until Vincent Phantomhive said he liked it.
 Angelina fell in love with Vincent, but became distraught when she found out her sister was marrying him.
 Madam Red later married Baron Burnett, who treated her lovingly and gently, stating that he does not mind that she harbors feelings for another.
 She obtained a medical license against her parents' wishes and practiced at the Royal London Hospital.
 After a carriage accident in which her husband was killed, her womb and unborn child had to be removed.
 This caused her great strife as a doctor because she regularly performed abortions on prostitutes since they believed having a child was troublesome.
 Unable to bear her misery at ending so many pregnancies when she herself wanted one so badly, she began to kill her patients with Grell Sutcliff and the two become known as Jack the Ripper.
 However, she was unable to kill Ciel because she sees him as her own son, causing Grell to turn on her and kill her.

-Lau is a Chinese nobleman, president of the British Branch of a Chinese trading company known as Kong-Rong, and friend to the Phantomhive family.
+Lau is a Chinese nobleman, the president of the British Branch of a Chinese trading company known as Kong-Rong, and friend to the Phantomhive family.
 He is the head of the Shanghai Mafia Qing Bang (Green Gang in Chinese) and runs an opium den.
 He is always smiling and his eyes are always closed except for brief moments.
 Lau often agrees to do things before learning what is happening and jumps into conversations with helpful information only to later state he was clueless on the topic.
 Although he acts carefree, comical, and easy-going, he can be very coldblooded and cryptic, willing to go further than Ciel would, such as having Harold West and his wife Mina killed because they cheated in a curry competition.
 He is always seen with his personal assassin, Ran-Mao, a Chinese, doll-like girl referred to as his sister, although not by blood.
 Although she very rarely speaks and is portrayed as emotionless, she is very loyal to him.